klojang4j/klojang-templates/README.md

 </html>
 ```

-The `html:` and `js:` prefixes are examples of so-called
+The `html:` and `js:` prefixes are examples of
 [variable groups](https://klojang4j.github.io/klojang-templates/1/api/org.klojang.templates/org/klojang/templates/VarGroup.html),
 which will be covered in greater detail later on.

 By default, _Klojang Templates_ does not apply any escaping or formatting to the
 values you insert into a template.
-However, you can easily [configure](https://klojang4j.github.io/klojang-templates/1/api/org.klojang.templates/org/klojang/templates/StringifierRegistry.Builder.html#setDefaultStringifier(org.klojang.templates.Stringifier)) _Klojang Templates_ to
+However, you can [configure](https://klojang4j.github.io/klojang-templates/1/api/org.klojang.templates/org/klojang/templates/StringifierRegistry.Builder.html#setDefaultStringifier(org.klojang.templates.Stringifier)) _Klojang Templates_ to
 HTML-escape all values by default.
 You could then omit the `html:` prefix while
 keeping the `js:` prefix to override the default behaviour.

-## Fluent API
-_Klojang Templates_ exposes a fluent API for populating a template.
+## Inserting Java Beans, Records and Maps

+You can set multiple template variables at once by inserting non-scalar values into
+the template.

 ```html
 <!-- employee.html -->